The median ROI for a student chatbot is 280% at 12 months

 How do you isolate the chatbot's impact from other marketing actions?

 The most reliable method is an A/B test: half of traffic sees the chatbot, half does not.
-Without A/B testing, compare metrics before and after deployment over the same calendar period year-on-year to neutralise seasonality.
+Without A/B testing, compare metrics before and after deployment over the same calendar period year-on-year to neutralize seasonality.
 Insist on a built-in analytics dashboard from your chatbot provider.

 How quickly do results appear?